 \subsection{Case Study}

-We examine the model outputs for \emph{Medical Dialogue} and \emph{Medical Question Answering} tasks using examples from Huatuo-26M and CMExam.
-As shown in Table \ref{fig: huatuo-case}, Baichuan-7B's response appears detached from the conversation's context, often leading to unnatural sentence transitions and run-on sentences in the Chinese generation.
-The incorporation of the CPT and SFT stages significantly refines Baichuan-7B's medical acumen, leading to more relevant and informed responses, a trend further evident in Table \ref{fig: cmexam-case}.
-However, certain responses still exhibited run-on sentences, highlighting the need for further refinement.
-Notably, outputs from Qilin-7B-DPO stand out, aligning closely with human expectations in both accuracy and context, emphasizing the pivotal role and efficacy of the DPO stage in enhancing model outputs, while also addressing the aforementioned linguistic challenges.
+We examined the model outputs for \emph{Medical Dialogue} and \emph{Medical Question Answering} tasks using examples from \textit{Huatuo-26M} and \textit{CMExam}.
+As shown in Figure \ref{fig: huatuo-case}, the responses generated by Baichuan-7B appear to be contextually irrelevant, frequently having unnatural sentence transitions and the formation of run-on sentences in Chinese language outputs.
+CPT and SFT improved Baichuan-7B's medical acumen, allowing it to generate more relevant and informed responses (Figure \ref{fig: cmexam-case}).
+However, certain responses still contain run-on sentences, highlighting the need for further refinement.
+Notably, outputs from Qilin-Med-7B-DPO stood out, aligning closely with human expectations in both accuracy and context.
+This underscores the efficacy of DPO in enhancing model outputs and addressing the aforementioned linguistic challenges.